Cat and Dog Wellness Exams and Care in Skokie, IL

 If your pet is a senior (seven years or older), be sure to bring them in twice a year for their checkup.
 Senior pets are much more vulnerable to disease and injury.
 Regular communication between you and your doctor is key to giving your pet the longest, healthiest life possible.
 We are always happy to answer your questions and help you make informed decisions about their care.

-Parasite Prevention and Treatment
+Dog or Cat Parasite Prevention and Treatment in Skokie, IL

 Parasites may be here to stay, but your pet doesn't have to fall victim to an infestation.
 We routinely test pets for heartworms, roundworms, and other internal parasites that can make them very sick.
 Puppies and kittens are often born with intestinal parasites they receive while in the womb or while nursing their mothers.
-Fecal testing is an important part of your new pet's first wellness exam because it helps us set a baseline and address immediate health concerns.
+Fecal testing is an important part of your new dog or cat's first wellness exam because it helps us set a baseline and address immediate health concerns.

 Parasitic diseases and infestations are treatable with medication and careful monitoring, but prevention is still the best medicine.
 Heartworm disease can be fatal if left untreated, and ticks can spread Lyme disease, which can make pets severely ill.
-Our hospital in Skokie offers a variety of safe and effective parasite preventatives to keep your pet protected throughout the year.
+Our hospital in Skokie, IL offers a variety of safe and effective parasite preventatives to keep your pet protected throughout the year.